MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables-bot.md

 For example, in a "Welcome" topic, the bot asks for the customer's name and email.
 Then when the conversation goes to another topic, such as an "Appointment booking" topic, you want the bot to remember this customer's name and email address.

 These variables are called **global variables** because they apply across the entire bot.
 By default, global variables apply during a single user session.
-Specify the global variables to distinguish them from topic-level variables.

-> [!NOTE]
+> [!TIP]
-> A good alternative to making a variable global, is to [pass variables between topics](authoring-variables.md#passing-variables-between-topics).
-Consider if you really need a variable across all topics, or if you should make use of variable passing instead.
+> An alternative to making a variable global, is to [pass variables between topics](authoring-variables.md#passing-variables-between-topics).

 ## Create a global variable